 Under Austrian law, interest is a matter of substantive law.
-Pursuant to the Austrian Civil Code, the interest rate is determined with a basic percentage of 4% per annum; and, pursuant to the Austrian Commercial Code, in case of disputes between non-consumers with 9.2% per annum above, the base interest rate is determined by the Austrian National Bank.
+Pursuant to the Austrian Civil Code, the interest rate is determined with a basic percentage of 4% per annum, and, pursuant to the Austrian Commercial Code, in case of disputes between non-consumers, with 9.2% per annum above the base interest rate.
+The base interest rate is determined by the Austrian National Bank.